Looking for things to do in Uppsala? Uppsala is the third largest city in Sweden that has worked as an intellectual center since the middle ages.

 At Upsala Golfklubb you will also find a golf shop and a nice restaurant where you can enjoy a good lunch.

-It doesn’t matter where you are in Uppsala, you’ll see this beautiful castle up on the hill overlooking the city.
+It doesn’t matter where you are in the city, you’ll see this beautiful castle up on the hill overlooking the city.

 Uppsala Castle was built by Gustav Vasa in the middle of the 16th century and has seen some major events through time.
 It was here, among many other events, that “Sturemorden” took place.
 Three noblemen from Stureätten were murdered in the castle by King Erik XIV.

-Inside Uppsala Castle you can visit several museums and Vasaborgen, which is the oldest part of the castle.
+Inside the castle you can visit several museums and Vasaborgen, which is the oldest part of the castle.
 “Roof Walking” is another popular thing to do in Uppsala among tourists who visit this castle.

 Go shopping at Svartbäcksgatan